CALL FOR ABSTRACTS

-DEADLINE FOR ABSTRACT SUBMISSIONS: MARCH 23rd, 2015
+DEADLINE FOR SUBMISSIONS: MARCH 17th, 2017

-Canadian Academy of Child and Adolescent Psychiatry (CACAP) 35th Annual Meeting
+Canadian Academy of Child and Adolescent Psychiatry (CACAP) 37th Annual Meeting

 Five types of submission are available: Research Symposium, Academic Perspectives, Workshop, Special Interest Study Group, and Poster Presentation.
 Presenters have the option of presenting in French.